This article outlines 18 best practices for working with data in Google Sheets.

 7. Even better, use Google Forms for data entry

-Google Forms are an even more robust way to collect user inputs, because it separates the data collection from the data storage/analysis.
-This will prevent users accidentally (or intentionally) overwriting data and/or seeing data from other users.
+Google Forms are an even more robust way to collect user inputs because it separates the data collection from the data storage/analysis.
+This will prevent users from accidentally (or intentionally) overwriting data and/or seeing data from other users.

 I’ve written about using Google Forms before, in this article.

 8. One cell = one piece of information

 Each cell should contain just one piece of information.
 Don’t be tempted to put more than one datapoint into a cell.

 Cells with single data points can be used in formulas and charts without issues.
 Those with multiple data points, well, they can’t.